zishnusarker/Discrete-Mathematics/README.md

 # Discrete Mathematics

-This is a food ordering system which i did on my 3rd semester of B.Tech course as a Object Oriented Programming project,
+This is a project on Dijkstra Algorithm , which i did on my 3rd semester of B.Tech course as a Discrete Mathematics project.